Nest-Analytics/Cloud-DevOps-Exercises/week-09/README-Exercise-1.md

 ## Submitting Your Work

-See `SUBMISSION.md` for what to include.
+See `SUBMISSION.md` for what to include and how to submit.

 ---

 ## Hints

-- The secret must exist **before** pods start.
-If you apply the deployment first, the pods will fail — create the secret first or restart after creating it.
+- Create the secret **before** applying the deployment.
+If pods start before the secret exists they will fail — recreate and restart.
-- `CreateContainerConfigError` means a `secretKeyRef` key is missing or the secret name is wrong. `CrashLoopBackOff` means the container started but the app crashed. `describe pod` tells you which.
+- `CreateContainerConfigError` means a `secretKeyRef` key name doesn't match what's in the secret. `CrashLoopBackOff` means the container started but the app crashed. `kubectl describe pod` tells you which.
-- `imagePullPolicy: Never` must stay in the manifest — minikube will not find the image on Docker Hub.
+- `imagePullPolicy: Never` must stay in the local manifest — minikube won't find the image on any registry.
 - To revert Docker to your local daemon after the session: `eval $(minikube docker-env -u)`